-- To ensure that the development is design and constructed to improve and complement the existing streetscape. - To provide for a development that phors the Ryedale Road and Terry Road street corner. - 3.
-To allow for landscaping opportunities that will ten the built form. - 4.
-To maximise opportunities for ssive surveillance of Terry Road and Ryedale Road.
+- 1. To ensure that the development is design and constructed to improve and complement the existing streetscape. - 2.
+To provide for a development that phones the Ryedale Road and Terry Road street corner. - 3.
+To allow for landscaping opportunities that will plan the built form. - 4.
+To maximise opportunities for provide surveillance of Terry Road and Ryedale Road.

-- The development is to be patient in scale and form with the established streetscape patterns along Terry Road. - b.
+- The development is to be provide the stabilished streetscape patterns along Terry Road. - b.
 The development must be suitably articulated along Terry Road and Ryedale Road to provide visual interest to both street frontages.
 This is to be achieved through careful consideration of scale, proportions, rhythm, building materials and the placement of building elements such as entry points, windows and balconies in order to avoid blank walls or repetitious design features.
-Pep insets or physical breaks are to be created to break up the perceived building length.
+Dep insets or physical breaks are to be created to break up the perceived building length.
 The maximum length of a building without a physical break or inset is 25m. - c.
 The corner component of the development to Terry Road and Ryedale Road must emphasise the prominence of the street corner and incorporate architectural interest to the façade and roof. - d.
 The streetscape and residential amenity is to be enhanced through the bellishment of landscaping, incorporating canopy trees along both street frontages. - e.
 Provide opportunities for the retention of existing street trees much as possible. - f.
 Direct access from the street is to be provided to buildings fronting both Terry Road and Ryedale Road including at least; - i.
 One point of entry off Ryedale Road; and - ii.
 Two points of entry off Terry Road. - g.
 Pedestrian access points are to be clear and legible with building numbers shown predominantly for patrons and visitors. - h.
 Balconies are not to be continuous across the building facades.

-2.4 Building Pight
+2.4 Building Deight

-- To ensure that the scale of development is related to the racter and streetscape of the surrounding area. - To provide for a building envelope to enable increased development potential that is of a height and scale appropriate to the local site and local context. - To provide for a grapht that is sympathetic to the topography of the land and its interfaces with agroining properties.
+- To ensure that the scale of development is related to the surrounding area. - 2.
+To provide for a building envelope to enable increased development potential that is of a height and scale appropriate to the local site and local context. - To provide for a gight that is sympathetic to the topography of the land and its interfaces with agoining properties.

 - a.
-The maximum building height for development on the land is to be RL 52 in accordance with the height prescribed by Clause 6.13 'Development of land at 127-133 Ryedale Road and 4-14 Terry Road, Denistone' under the Ryde Local Environmental Plan 2014. - b. the height and scale of the development is to be modulated to provide for an appropriate built form transition to the adjoining residential properties along Terry Road as depicted in Figure 2 - c.
-Dw for a built form that transitions with the topography of the land and streetscape.
+The maximum building height for development on the land is to be RL 52 in accordance with the height prescribed by Clause 6.13 'Development of land at 127-133 Ryedale Road and 4-14 Terry Road, Denistone' under the Ryde Local Environmental Plan 2014. - b.
+Description height and scale of the development is to be modulated to provide for an appropriate built form transition to the adjoining residential properties along Terry Road as depicted in Figure 2 - c. pw for a built form that transitions with the topography of the land and streetscape.